billeasy/pos/README.md

 For larger F&B enterprises, such as Itamae Sushi and Genki Sushi, they already have a complete dine-in food ordering system connected with their POS.
 They also invested big to have these specially designed solutions which are definitely unaffordable to F&B startups.
 That is the market niche of Bill Easy.
 We can provide this affordable generalised solutions to F&B startups.

-At this time, there are no obvious competitors in the market but only a similar one called web- on (asia) Ltd, with website hdp://www.web-on.com, can be highlighted here for exploration.
+At this time, there are no obvious competitors in the market but only a similar one called web- on (asia) Ltd, with website http://www.web-on.com, can be highlighted here for exploration.
 Actually, it is a tailor-made solution provider and got a number of renowned clients.
 It provides online take-away ordering solutions and back-end supports for KFC , PizzaHut and PHD.
 Surely, their targeted clients can offer 6-digits development cost.
 Obviously, startups are not their cup of tea.
 Moreover, it does not provide native mobile take-away / dine-in order submissions and mobile CRM yet, so Bill Easy has a lot of rooms to explore in this extent.

 ![alt text](https://github.com/qbill-system/BillEasy/blob/master/images/swot.png "Prototype ready")

-## MarkeAng Strategy
+## Marketing Strategy

 At the very beginning, we will select a group of potential restaurant clients / startups.
 For the first year, we will support 10-100 of them to have a free trial in Bill Easy.
 The purpose is to accumulate success stories, so it will be a strong fact to convince the other targeted restaurants to believe our low-investment-high-profit rationale and invest on us.